developer-zebra/developer-zebra-site/src/devicetracker/4-1/guide/setup/index.md

 ### BLE Profile

 Create a StageNow profile to enable secondary BLE so the device can be located when powered off.
+This applies to devices that have a secondary BLE.

 <p>To create the BLE profile:</p>